Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 Map data is available from [OpenStreetMap](https://www.openstreetmap.org/).
 This low level data can be accessed through their API.
 This is important for providing relevant contextual information regarding the rocket's flight path.

+The mission control software must be able to consume simulation data in order to determine whether or not launch conditions are met.
+The simulation will be based upon the [OpenRocket](http://openrocket.info/) software.
+[Simulation listeners](http://wiki.openrocket.info/Simulation_Listeners) may be used to extract data from the simulation, such as a [roll control listener](http://www.soupwizard.com/openrocket/code-coverage/eclemma-20121216/OpenRocket/src/net.sf.openrocket.simulation.listeners.example/RollControlListener.java.html).

+The mission control software is not responsible for issuing the launch command; the rocket will be launched through a seperate mechanical system.

 Confer with the other teams for the data formats, command formats, and endmessages range accuracy and tolerance just a function of the sensors on the rocket.